aircraft008/qos-scripts-v2/README.md

 ##Custom Queues

-The __qos__ file contains a sample setup which will work out of the box.
-However, if you wish to customize it the following should be kept in mind.
+The __qos__ file contains a sample setup which will work out of the box (well, you would still have to set the upload/download speed).
+However, if you would like to modify the traffic classes, the following should be kept in mind:

 * The __packetsize__ argument has no use anymore (initial logic was broken).
 * Ditto for __maxsize__.